software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 Let's open the "Projects" tab and open the Sprint Backlog project.
 We should see that the issue we created is now in the project.
 We can move the issue to a column by dragging the issue card.
 This will change the status of the issue.
 Let's move the issue we created to the "In Sprint" column, which indicates that this user story is in the current Sprint.

-By default we can't see the labels on the issue cards.
+By default we can't see the labels or the milestone on the issue cards.
 We can click on the arrow button next to "View 1" below the project name and click "Fields" under "Configuration".
-There, check "Labels" and finally click the green "Save" button to save the configuration.
+There, check "Labels" and "Milestone".
+Finally, click the green "Save" button to save the configuration.

 {: .important-title }

-> Exercise 9
+> Exercise 10
 >
 > Create an issue for each _user story_.
 Add the "user story" label and the user story's label for each issue.
+Set the milestone as "Sprint 1".
 Add the issues to the Product Backlog project and move them to the "In Sprint" column.
 Make sure that the user stories are _prioritized_ (the "P" of DEEP).
 That is, they are listed in the project in the order that the Product Owner described in the Sprint Planning.

 {: .important-title }

-> Exercise 10
+> Exercise 11
 >
 > Create an issue for each task of the first user story, "{{site.sprint_1_user_story_1}}".
 You can use the tasks suggested in the [Sprint 1 planning](#%EF%B8%8F-sprint-1-planning) section, or plan your own tasks.
 Add the "task" label and the user story's label for the issues.
-Add the issues to the Sprint 1 Backlog project.
+Set the milestone as "Sprint 1".
+Add the issues to the Sprint Backlog project.

 {: .important-title }

-> Exercise 11
+> Exercise 12
 >
 > Create an issue for each task of the second user story, "{{site.sprint_1_user_story_2}}".
 You can use the tasks suggested in the [Sprint 1 planning](#%EF%B8%8F-sprint-1-planning) section, or plan your own tasks.
 Add the "task" label and the user story's label for the issues.
-Add the issues to the Sprint 1 Backlog project.
+Set the milestone as "Sprint 1".
+Add the issues to the Sprint Backlog project.

 {: .important-title }

-> Exercise 12
+> Exercise 13
 >
 > Plan the tasks for the third user story, "{{site.sprint_1_user_story_3}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 18 for some implementation tips and to get an idea what the implementation could look like.
+Take a look at the exercise 19 for some implementation tips and to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
 Add the "task" label and the user story's label for the issues.
-Add the issues to the Sprint 1 Backlog project.
+Set the milestone as "Sprint 1".
+Add the issues to the Sprint Backlog project.

 {: .important-title }

-> Exercise 13
+> Exercise 14
 >
 > Plan the tasks for the fourth user story, "{{site.sprint_1_user_story_4}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 19 for some implementation tips and to get an idea what the implementation could look like.
+Take a look at the exercise 20 for some implementation tips and to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
 Add the "task" label and the user story's label for the issues.
-Add the issues to the Sprint 1 Backlog project.
+Set the milestone as "Sprint 1".
+Add the issues to the Sprint Backlog project.

 {: .important-title }

-> Exercise 14
+> Exercise 15
 >
 > Plan the tasks for the fifth user story, "{{site.sprint_1_user_story_5}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 20 for some implementation tips and to get an idea what the implementation could look like.
+Take a look at the exercise 21 for some implementation tips and to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
 Add the "task" label and the user story's label for the issues.
-Add the issues to the Sprint 1 Backlog project.
+Set the milestone as "Sprint 1".
+Add the issues to the Sprint Backlog project.

 {: .important-title }

-> Exercise 15
+> Exercise 16
 >
 > Discuss how you will divide the workload (the tasks) of the Sprint among the team members.
 For example, each team member could be responsible for the tasks of a single user story.
 Then, add an _assignee_ for each task related issue.
 This can be done by opening the issue and clicking "Assignees" on the right.
 Then, choose your GitHub account from the dropdown menu.
 Issue can also have more than one assignee if multiple team members work on the same task together.